Why JSON isn't a Good Configuration Language

 YAML

 YAML (YAML Ain’t Markup Language) is a very flexible format that is almost a superset of JSON and is used in several conspicuous projects such as Travis CI, Circle CI, and AWS CloudFormation.
 Libraries for YAML are almost as ubiquitous as JSON.
 In addition to support of comments, newline delimiting, multi-line strings, bare strings, and a more flexible type system, YAML also allows you to reference earlier structures in the file to avoid code duplication.
 The main downside to YAML is that the specification is pretty complicated, which results in inconsistencies between different implementations.
 It also treats indentation levels as syntactically significant (similar to Python), which some people like and others don’t.
 It can also make copy and pasting tricky.
-See YAML: probably not so great after all for a more complete description of downsides to using YAML.
+See YAML: probably not so great after all for a more complete description of downsides to using YAML.name: example

 description: >